SciML/JumpProcesses.jl/docs/src/tutorials/discrete_stochastic_example.md

 plot(sol; label=["S(t)" "I(t)" "R(t)"])
 ```

+Note that, we can also combine `MassActionJump` with `VariableRateJump` when
+using the `QueueMethod` aggregator in the same manner.

 ## Adding Jumps to a Differential Equation
 If we instead used some form of differential equation instead of a
 `DiscreteProblem`, we would couple the jumps/reactions to the differential